Minnesota (MN) Medical Cannabis Program Registration

 - Or a chronic medical condition that causes severe, debilitating psychiatric disorders.

-What Are the MN Medical Cannabis Registration Criteria?
+What are the Criteria for MN Medical Cannabis Registration?

-Patients are required to have a recommendation from a licensed marijuana physician before they can start their application for a Minnesota medical marijuana card.
-You will also need to provide your doctor with a filled-out Patient Email and Acknowledgment Form.
+Patients are required to have a certification from a licensed marijuana physician before they can start their application for a Minnesota medical marijuana card.

 Following your appointment, the doctor will submit an initial registration for you in Minnesota’s online Medical Cannabis Patient Registry.
 Your medical marijuana recommendation is sent via email from the Office of Medical Cannabis.
-Afterward, you can complete your registration with the Medical Cannabis Program at https://www.health.state.mn.us/.
-You can find the DOH guide on How to Register in the Medical Cannabis Program here.
+Afterward, you can complete your registration with the Medical Cannabis Program through the enrollment link from your email.
+You can find the DOH guide on How to Register for the Medical Cannabis Program.